 I want people to like what they like, period.
 If you enjoy Caphe Sua Da, rest assured that I don't want to change it!
 There's a market for everything.
-Sweetened, condensed milk is added to poorly-roasted, low-quality, probably stale Vietnamese robusta coffee becuase most of the coffee tastes like burnt rubber tires.
-Try it black next time, without flavors or additives, and then talk to me about how perfect it is.
+Typically it's cheap, sweetened & condensed milk added to poorly-roasted, low-quality, probably stale Vietnamese robusta coffee becuase most of the coffee tastes like burnt rubber tires.
+Maybe try some of the more delicate versions of the drink available in specialty cafes, rather than on the street.
+Or, try your Vietnamese street coffee black next time, without flavors or additives, and then talk to me about how perfect it is.
 And, hey, if you like it that way - great!
 You do you.

 Developing a specialty market doesn't require changing or removing an existing market, in the same way that the craft beer movement didn't destroy the "regular beer" industry.

 + I heard that Vietnamese coffee served on the street is full of chemicals and additives.
 What are they?
 How do I know if the coffee I'm buying is "clean?"